What are Blackwork Tattoos?

 Various categories of blackwork tattoos exist, and our style guide presents a partial range we offer, including:

 Black and Grey Tattoos

 Black and grey tattoos are done with black ink and water, and they have more clearly defined lines than traditional tattoos.
 This style is believed to have originated in prisons during the 1970s and 1980s, where prisoners with limited access to materials used cigarette ashes or pen ink.
-Another possible birthplace of this tattoo tradition dates it back to a segment of population living in Los Angeles which also had connections to prison life.
+Another possible birthplace of this tattoo tradition dates it back to a segment of the population living in Los Angeles which also had connections to prison life.

 The technique used to create black and grey tattoos typically uses a single needle.
 Black and grey tattoos are achieved by diluting the ink with various quantities of distilled water.
 Alternatively, the artist can mix black ink with white, which results in a thicker medium that requires a slower application process.
 Both of these methods give the artist lighter shades to use, and the best tattoo artists have a high level of skill in working with these subtle materials.

 Black and grey tattoos are heavier in shading and have more clearly defined lines.
 The method is often linked with Realism, the style used to create realistic portraits.
-Adding colours to any blackwork tattoos takes away the black and grey style definition, but we believe it’s less about the tattoo style than it’s about the love of tattoos.
+Adding colours to any blackwork tattoos take away the black and grey style definition, but we believe it’s less about the tattoo style than it’s about the love of tattoos.
 For some examples of stunning black and grey tattoos, check out our artist Anita’s profile.